brianom95/brianom95.github.io/_posts/2023-06-02-mont-blanc.md

 The top is amazing.
 A massive flat area with no other peak even remotely this tall.
 Aiguille du Midi looks tiny, and far in the distance you can see peaks in Switzerland and all across the Alps.
 It's a little overwhelming because you can see so much but you don't know where to look.
 I followed the route of the Tour du Mont Blanc as best as I could, finally closing the door on that adventure as I had wanted to.

 I got some selfies and unclipped from the ropes to get a handstand photo.
 Jake had caught up at this point too, so he took a photo of us.
-Before setting up his paraglider and flying down from the summit (he was home in two hours).
+Before he set up his paraglider and flew down from the summit (he was home in two hours).
 We instead made our way back down the ridge, passing the rest of our team on the way and wishing them luck.

 <p align="center" width="100%">
     <img width="400" src="/images/mb9.webp">
 </p>

 I took lots of photos on the way down, loving how the gleaming white snow looked in them.
-We were back in the Goûter Hut grabbing our other gear at 8:15am, and after a short break we got down the scramble and across the Grand Coulour to wait at the Tête Rousse Hut for the others.
+We were back in the Goûter Hut grabbing our other gear at 8:15am, and after a short break we got down the scramble and across the Grand Couloir to wait at the Tête Rousse Hut for the others.
 Pat, Pádraig & Paul arrived soon after having made the summit, but unfortunately Séamus had been helicoptered down due to severe altitude sickness.

 It was a quick descent from there, sliding down channels in the snow where possible and wrecking our feet descending on the train tracks, but none of us really cared by then.
 After a long day, we were sat at a bar in Chamonix by 3:00pm, reunited with Séamus who was feeling fine again and had a wild story of getting back from hospital.